nirdeshkumar02/Flask_Blog_Application/Readme.md

 ## Directory Structure:

-Flask_Blog
-    |
-    static: This directory contains the css files.
+- static: This directory contains the css files.
-    |
-    templates: This directory has the html files helps to render ui.
+- templates: This directory has the html files helps to render ui.

 ## To Run the Application: